Tennessee's at-large congressional district

+Tennessee's at-large congressional district was the statewide electoral arrangement used to elect members of the United States House of Representatives from Tennessee rather than from geographically defined congressional districts.
+Tennessee used at-large representation in two periods, from 1796 to 1805 and from 1873 to 1875.

+After achieving statehood in 1796, Tennessee initially elected one representative statewide.
+Following the 1800 census, the state's delegation increased to three members, all of whom were elected statewide on a general ticket for the 8th Congress from 1803 to 1805.
+Tennessee then adopted numbered congressional districts.
+An at-large seat was used again for the 43rd Congress from 1873 to 1875, alongside nine other districts.
+No further at-large seats were apportioned to Tennessee after 1875.

 List of members representing the district

 The district was organized after achieving statehood in 1796.

 1796–1805: one, then three seats

 Tennessee began with one seat in 1796.
 It was apportioned two more seats in 1803.
 With the addition of two representatives following the 1800 census, all three seats were elected 'General Ticket' statewide for the 8th Congress.